ClouDesire/docusaurus/docs/glossary.md

 ## Extra resource

-A configurable, usually optional characteristic of a product that has its own configurable pricing (e.g. a 10-days pack of Technical Support, some hardware components, etc), that can be prepaid or postpaid if tied to an application metric.
+A configurable, usually optional characteristic of a product that has its own configurable pricing (for example a 10-days pack of Technical Support, some hardware components, etc), that can be prepaid or postpaid if tied to an application metric.